 Jenn Goodwin has more than 20 years of experience managing the administration and financial operations of civil engineering firms.
 With more than 16 years at Bennett Engineering Services, she ensures project teams work together effectively while each person has a path to succeed individually.
 Jenn oversees human resources, financial operations, office administration, and information technology personnel and tasks.
 She also serves as Treasurer of the Sacramento Chapter of the American Public Works Association and President of the Ajera Users Association, as well as being a Society for Human Resource Management-Certified Professional, and a registered California Notary Public.

 Tony Ozanich has more than three decades of experience engineering and delivering projects for public and private entities, including commercial and industrial site designs, street and highway design, water and wastewater treatment plants, water distribution systems, sewage collection systems, and golf course layouts.
 Tony also has experience in project management, water modeling, financial analysis of projects, construction management, inspection, soil testing, and surveying.

-Jorge Renteria has a decade of experience designing complete streets projects, including retaining walls, grade separations, and curb, gutter, and sidewalk projects.
+Jorge Renteria has 15 years of experience designing complete streets projects, including retaining walls, grade separations, and curb, gutter, and sidewalk projects.
 He has extensive experience in right-of-way engineering from his work for the California High-Speed Rail Authority.
 Jorge been the lead engineer, preparing several Active Transportation Program and Highway Safety Improvement Project grant applications.
-He has also designed new overcrossings, performed seismic retrofit analysis on bridges and culvert structures, and prepared a Bridge Preventative Maintenance Report.

-Gabriel Rodriguez, PE, with four years of experience, specializes in design and evaluation of drinking water systems, sewer collection networks, and wastewater treatment facilities.
+Gabriel Rodell, PE, with seven years of experience, specializes in design and evaluation of drinking water systems, sewer collection networks, and wastewater treatment facilities.
 Gabe is actively involved in leading the Sacramento chapter of Water for People.